Module files#

 $ module add pigz

-$ module add pigz/2.7-ji42
+$ module add pigz/2.8-gqwh

 If you want more complicated structures, supporting multiple compilers, MPI implementations, numerical libraries, this is all possible, and covered in the link below in the references.
 It also supports LMod as well as the more legacy Tcl system.
+There’s also options for hiding a lot of the dependencies to slim down how many modules are exposed to you as a user by default, but that’s aesthetic, and you can already take advantage of most of the power of Spack without digging into those details.